Redninja106/simulationframework/README.md

 - **Input**: A simple input API that doesn't get in the way.

 - **[Dear ImGui](https://github.com/ocornut/imgui) Support**: Dear ImGui is completely built-in with zero setup.

+- **Abstract**: all features are provided through interfaces to make SimulationFramework completely dependency free and by extension completely cross-platform.

 ## Getting Started